Human rights in Cuba: Black Spring

 In March 2003, the government of Cuba arrested dozens of people (including self-identified journalists and human rights activists), and charged them with sedition due to their alleged cooperation with James Cason, head of the United States Interests Section in Havana.
 The accused were tried and sentenced to prison terms ranging from 15 to 28 years.
 In all, 75 people were given lengthy sentences averaging 17 years each.
 Among those sentenced were Raúl Rivero, Marta Beatriz Roque, and Oscar Elías Biscet.
 Amnesty International described the trials as "hasty and manifestly unfair."

 Cuban Foreign Minister Felipe Pérez Roque denied these accusations and responded: "Cuba has the right to defend itself and apply punishment just like other nations do, like the United States punishes those who cooperate with a foreign power to inflict damage on their people and territory."

 During the trial, evidence was presented that the defendants had received funds from the U.S. Interests Section.
-Cuban officials claim that the goal of this funding was to undermine the Cuban state, disrupt internal order, and damage the Cuban economy.
+Cuban officials state that the goal of this funding was to undermine the Cuban state, disrupt internal order, and damage the Cuban economy.
 For his part, Cason denies offering funds to anyone in Cuba.

-On November 29, 2004, the Cuban government released three of those arrested in the March 2003: Oscar Espinosa Chepe, Marcelo López, and Margarito Broche.
+On November 29, 2004, the Cuban government released three of those arrested in March 2003: Oscar Espinosa Chepe, Marcelo López, and Margarito Broche.
 The action followed a meeting between the Spanish ambassador and Cuba's foreign minister.
 In subsequent days four more dissidents were released: Raúl Rivero, Osvaldo Alfonso Valdés, Edel José García and Jorge Olivera.
 Seven other prisoners had previously been released for health reasons.

 LGBT rights in Cuba

-The rights of lesbian, gay, bisexual, and transgender people in Cuba have evolved significantly over time, from intolerance in pre- and post-revolutionary Cuba to what are now some of the most progressive LGBT policies in Latin America.
+The rights of lesbian, gay, bisexual, and transgender people in Cuba have evolved significantly over time, from widespread discrimination in most of the 20th century to what are now considered some of the most progressive LGBT policies in Latin America.

 Discrimination

 Thousands of homosexuals, Jehovah's Witnesses, conscientious objectors, and dissidents were forced to conduct their compulsory military service in the 1960s at UMAP camps, where they were subject to political "reeducation".
 Military commanders brutalized the inmates.
 Carlos Alberto Montaner says "Camps of forced labour were instituted with all speed to "correct" such deviations ...
 Verbal and physical mistreatment, shaved heads, work from dawn to dusk, hammocks, dirt floors, scarce food ...
 The camps became increasingly crowded as the methods of arrest became more expedient".

 In the late 1960s, because of "revolutionary social hygiene", the Castro government claimed to cleanse the arts of "fraudulent sodomitic" writers and "sick effeminate" dancers.
 Additionally, men with long hair were locked up and their hair was cut.

-Castro is reported to once have asserted that, "in the country[side], there are no homosexuals", before claiming in 1992 that homosexuality is a "natural human tendency that must simply be respected".
+Castro is reported to once have asserted that, "in the country[side], there are no homosexuals".
+He stated in 1992 that homosexuality is a "natural human tendency that must simply be respected".
 Another source reports Castro as having denounced "maricones" ("faggots") as "agents of imperialism".
-Castro has also reportedly asserted that "homosexuals should not be allowed in positions where they are able to exert influence upon young people".
+Castro had also reportedly said that "homosexuals should not be allowed in positions where they are able to exert influence upon young people".